Jonah Pezet: Melbourne Storm

 In round 3 of the 2023 NRL season, Pezet made his debut for Melbourne against Gold Coast Titans.
 Pezet would start the match at and score a try in a 38–34 loss.
 He had his Melbourne debut jersey (cap 229) presented to him by his father and former South Queensland Crushers player Troy Pezet.
 Pezet also went onto win the 2023 Queensland Cup playing halfback for the Brisbane Tigers in their 22-18 grand final win over Burleigh.

 Unfortunately Pezet then ruptured his ACL playing for the Tigers in April 2024 but on 20 December 2024, the Storm announced that Pezet had re-signed with the club until the end of the 2029 season.

-On 29 October 2025, the Eels announced that they had signed Pezet of the 2026 season.
-On the same day it was announced that the Broncos also announced signing Pezet on a three year deal from 2027.
+On 29 October 2025, Parramatta announced that they had signed Pezet of the 2026 season.
+On the same day it was announced that Brisbane also announced signing Pezet on a three-year deal from 2027.

+Parramatta Eels

+In round 1 of the 2026 NRL season, Pezet made his club debut for Parramatta against his former side Melbourne which ended in a 52-4 loss.

+In round 6, Pezet suffered a hamstring injury during Parramatta's golden point extra-time loss against the Wests Tigers and was later ruled out for seven weeks.
+After spending thirteen weeks outside of first grade due to injury and poor form, Pezet was recalled to the Parramatta side for their round 18 match against Manly which Parramatta won 23-14 with Pezet scoring a try and kicking a drop goal.

+Pezet played just seven matches for Parramatta in the 2026 NRL season as the club finished 13th on the table.